How much do bloggers REALLY earn in 2026? (Statistics from the Blogging Income Survey 2026)

 On the face of it, it would seem that the takeaway here is pretty obvious… if you want to earn more from your blog, add more revenue streams!

 However, there is another option that it would be remiss of me not to give on a productivity blog, and that is, you could just focus on higher RPM revenue streams – especially digital products.
-Given the high RPMs on digital products, coupled with the fact that, once they have been created, they are an almost passive revenue stream, (especially when used in conjunction with an evergreen sales funnel) this should in theory give you the most income per hour spent working!
+Given the high RPMs on digital products, coupled with the fact that, once they have been created, they are an almost entirely passive revenue stream, (especially when used in conjunction with an evergreen sales funnel) this should in theory give you the most income per hour spent working!

 Average RPM based on main revenue stream